 Although canned coconut water will work — they ran their taste tests with Zico brand — juice from a fresh young coconut would be even nicer, especially if you drink the cocktail with a straw straight out of the hacked-open coconut.
 No paper umbrella necessary.

-• Check it out: How to Drink Tropically at Esquire
+• Check it out: How to Drink Tropically

 Have you ever used coconut water as a mixer?